-In terms of wind, the Nanopuff is a winner.
+In terms of wind, the Nano Puff is a winner.
 You can barely feel a touch of breeze coming through this jacket.
 How?
 Well, the stitching on the outside never reaches the inside, so the wind never truly penetrates.
-The inside also has an almost seamless liner too, so any air that does come in get blocked before reaching your body.
-The Nanopuff is awesome in wind.
+The inside also has an almost seamless liner too, so any air that does come in gets blocked before reaching your body.
+The Nano Puff is awesome in wind.

 If no air comes in, then no air is getting out, and you’ll get warm and sweaty if you’re doing anything but light aerobics.
 You can always unzip the jacket and give it a flap if you do start to overheat.